arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-gs/content.md

 In this tutorial, you will learn about some of the basic features of the OpenMV IDE and run a MicroPython script that controls the PWM on the I/O pins of the Arduino Portenta H7.

 ### You Will Learn
-- How to use the OpenMV IDE
+- The basic features of the OpenMV IDE
 - How to use the OpenMV IDE to run MicroPython on Portenta
 - Micropython commands to use the PWM and I/O pins on the Portenta